 One of the best things about homemade dog treats is that you know exactly what’s in them.
 This is especially important if you have a dog with a highly sensitive stomach, like Dougie.
 The best thing of all, though, is the look on his little face when he knows what’s coming his way.
 Pure joy!

-- Buckwheat Flour – Despite its name, buckwheat flour is naturally wheat free, making it an excellent option for dogs allergic to wheat.
+- Buckwheat Flour: Despite its name, buckwheat flour is naturally wheat free, making it an excellent option for dogs allergic to wheat.
 Buckwheat flour is also a great source of protein, fiber, vitamins, and minerals.
-As the flavor is quite nutty, we’ll mellow it out with oats to make the taste much more appetizing to our furry friends1.
+[Source, Source]

-- Gluten-Free Rolled Oats (Or Oat Flour) – Another great alternative to flour for dogs who are sensitive to wheat or grains.
+- Gluten-Free Rolled Oats (Or Oat Flour): Another great alternative to flour for dogs who are sensitive to wheat or grains.
 Oats provide the biscuits with a fantastic crumbly crunch.
-Oats also contain vitamin B, which helps your pup digest and absorb proteins and fats2.
+Oats also contain vitamin B, which helps your pup digest and absorb proteins and fats.
+[Source]

-- 100% Natural Peanut Butter – If your dog is anything like mine, they love peanut butter.
+- 100% Natural Peanut Butter: If your dog is anything like mine, they love peanut butter.
 So, I wasn’t about to create a dog treat for Dougie without his favorite ingredient.
 Plus, it’s integral to binding the biscuit dough together.
-NOTE: do not use a brand that contains xylitol, as it is very toxic to dogs4.
-You also want to avoid added salt, added sugar, or other artificial sweetener.
+NOTE: do not use a brand that contains xylitol, as it is very toxic to dogs.
+[Source] You also want to avoid added salt, added sugar, or other artificial sweetener.

-- Flaxseeds & Pumpkin seeds – Seeds are an excellent source of omega-3 fatty acids – those heart-healthy fats that benefit your furry friend’s skin and coat7, 8.
+- Flaxseeds and Pumpkin Seeds: Seeds are an excellent source of omega-3 fatty acids – those heart-healthy fats that benefit your furry friend’s skin and coat.
+[Source, Source]

-- Coconut Oil – Another excellent binding ingredient that can help improve the pup’s skin and coat.
-Plus, coconut oil may improve digestion9.
+- Coconut Oil: Another excellent binding ingredient that can help improve the pup’s skin and coat.
+Plus, coconut oil may improve digestion.
+[Source]

-How To Make Homemade Peanut Butter Dog Treats ~ Step-By-Step
+How to Make Homemade Peanut Butter Dog Treats: Step-By-Step Instructions

 Gather your equipment and get your ingredients ready.
 Preheat the oven to 325ºF/170ºC/gas mark 3.
 Line 2 cookie sheets with parchment paper.